amitguptagwl/BigBit/README.md

 1. If a number is positive or negative (1st bit)
 2. If there is any byte present to tell the value of exponent.
 (2nd bit)
 3. If the extended bytes to represent the extended count of coefficient and exponent bytes are present.
 (3rd bit)
-5. Remainder of 32 base number which tell how many coefficient and exponent bytes are present ( Next 5 bits)
+5. Remainder of 32 base number which tell how many coefficient bytes are present ( Next 5 bits)

 **2nd Byte** is extended count byte.
 It presents only if the 3rd bit of head byte is 1.
 The first bit of the extended count is the link bit and set to 1 if there is another extended byte is present.
 Value of extended count byte represents the quotient of base 32 number.
 So the total count of exponent and coefficient bytes can be calculated as `32x3 + 1 = 97`